pyth-network/pyth-crosschain/target_chains/near/README.md

 # Pyth NEAR

 This directory contains the Pyth contract for NEAR, examples, and utilities to deploy.
-Within the `example/` directory you will find an example skeleton NEAR contract that updates and uses a price.
-You can find updates to test with from the Hermes API.
+Within the `example/` directory you will find an example skeleton NEAR contract that updates and uses several prices.
+You can find payloads to test with from the Hermes API.
 Additionally see the `scripts/update.sh` script for an example of how to manually submit a price update from the CLI.

 ## Deployment